Bhargavi-ng/Migration_and_Housing/README.md

 ## Database Integration
-Team members will be expected to present a provisional database that stands in for the final database and accomplishes the following:

-Sample data that mimics the expected final database structure or schema Draft machine learning model is connected to the provisional database
+We created a provisional PostgreSQL database in AWS RDS that stands in for the final database.
+The database will static data such as the FHFA HPI for each county and population migration by county.
+Draft machine learning model is connected to the provisional database.

+The following is a screenshot of the schema we used for the analysis:

+The following is a screenshot of mock data in the database:

+## Communication Protocol